Skip to main content

 fun Raise<UserNotFound>.findUser(id: UserId): User

-// Raise<UserNotFound> is context receiver
+// Raise<UserNotFound> is context parameter

-context(Raise<UserNotFound>) fun findUser(id: UserId): User
+context(_: Raise<UserNotFound>) fun findUser(id: UserId): User

 Let's define a simple program that raises a logical failure of UserNotFound or returns a User.
 We can represent this both as a value Either<UserNotFound, User>, and as a computation (using Raise<UserNotFound>).